The64thGamer/cheeseepedia/content/wiki/winchester-chuck-walkaround.md

 ### Age & Wear

-in 1978, just after the redesign, the hat would become noticably damaged on its right side, with a large portion of the paint scraped off, revealing the white material underneath.
+In 1978, just after the redesign, the hat would become noticably damaged on its right side, with a large portion of the paint scraped off, revealing the white material underneath.
 Photos also show Chuck's tooth missing, which would be missing multiple times over the years.
 In the Four Corners footage in 1979, Chuck's mask would be seen extremely dirty, alongside his vest completely missing.
 Photos and videos of the vest missing would also be seen.
 On multiple occasions the orignal damaged hat would be swapped out for a Pizza Time Theatre logo derby.

 ### Second Redesign